It was 20 years ago today… that Wired Radio came out to play

 The Union was very receptive, and despite arriving just the day before, I already had a stall at the Fresher’s Fayre in the Great Hall, signing up over 200 people.
 The first of many meetings took place in the Marquis Of Granby, and we voted on a name – Goldsmiths College Radio.
 GCR was a deliberate parody of the BBC’s then GLR, or Greater London Radio.

 The College agreed it was a great idea, but as it were, no one wanted to pay for it.
-I had a lucky break thanks to Jazz FM, who were about to change the branding on their talk service, Viva 963.
+I had a lucky break thanks to Jazz FM, who was about to change the branding on their talk service, Viva 963.
 It later became Liberty radio, but the owner, Mohammed Al Fayed, wanted something different, so I mixed three new packages of jingles with other names.
 The rejected name was Wired – I asked to keep the jingles, and by default, Goldsmiths radio became ‘Wired’, as we know it today.

 The next lucky break came from LBC, who were moving out of studios at Hammersmith, and moving to Gray’s Inn Road.
-It now played jingles on computer, instead of ¼ inch tape in a cartridge, as every station had since the 1960s.
+It now played jingles on the computer, instead of ¼ inch tape in a cartridge, as every station had since the 1960s.
 Every penny of my student loan went on getting hold a jingle cartridge player, at the then astounding price of £400 per cart machine.
 I asked for donations, and still have the response from LBC that it was “quite an extraordinary way” to run a radio station without any money.
 However, I also collected historical equipment LBC’s skips, from the Westminster patch bay – which carried the Big Ben ‘Bongs’ around the UK – to drums of cable.

 Record decks came from a skip in Laurie Grove, and a huge ¼ inch reel to reel tape machine came from the BBC Home Service.
 Wired had studios and jingles, but nowhere to broadcast from, and no presenters either.